-How we manage lateness:

-The school day starts at 855am and we expect your child to be in class at that time.

-Registers will be marked at that time and your child will receive a late mark if they are not present in the class.
+The school day starts at 8:55am when registration is taken, although our gates are open at 8:40am when children can come into school.
+We expect your child to be in class by registration time at 8.55am; registers will be marked at that time and your child will receive a late mark if they are not present in the class.

-The register will be closed 30 minutes after school's start time.
-In accordance with the Regulations, if your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
+The register will be closed 30 minutes after the school's start time.
+In accordance with the regulations, if your child arrives after that time they will receive a mark that shows them to be on site, but this will not count as a present mark and it will mean they have an unauthorised absence.
 This may mean that you could face the possibility of a Penalty Notice if the problem persists.

-If your child has a persistent late record you will be asked to meet with a member of school staff and/or Education Welfare Officer to resolve the problem, but you can approach us at any time if you are having problems getting your child to school on time.
+If your child has a persistent late record you will be asked to meet with a member of school staff and/or Education Welfare Officer to resolve the problem, but you can approach us at any time if you are having problems getting your child to school on time and we will look to find way to support.

 Should school be unable to resolve an ongoing lateness issue we reserve the right to bring forward the close of register.
-This would mean that your child's lateness would be recorded as unauthorised which could result in the Education welfare Service considering enforcement proceedings against you.
+This would mean that your child's lateness would be recorded as unauthorised which could result in the Education Welfare Service considering enforcement proceedings against you.
 We will always inform you in writing should this action be necessary.

-Holidays in Term Time:
+Holidays in Term Time